Timeline

 1406

-• Prince Ewein, a Kemrese noble, presides over the national senate: traditional beginning for parliamentary rule in Upper Kemr.
+• Prince Ewein, a Kemrese noble, presides over the national senate, the traditional beginning of parliamentary rule in Upper Kemr.

 1453

-• Fall of Constantinople; Kemr is only remainder of the Roman Empire not in barbarian control.
-First refugees from Constantinople make their way to Spain.
+• The Fall of Constantinople; Kemr is the only of the Roman Empire not in barbarian control.
+The first refugees from Constantinople make their way to Spain.

 • Gereint VII is the first Kemrese ruler to be crowned after the fall of Constantinople.